LockGit/gochat/readme.md

 ### Gochat is a lightweight im server implemented using pure go
 ```
 gochat is an instant messaging system implemented by pure go.
-It supports private message and room broadcast messages. rpc communication is provided between layers to support horizontal expansion.
+It supports private message and room broadcast messages.
+rpc communication is provided between layers to support horizontal expansion.
-Using redis as a carrier for message storage and delivery, it is more convenient and faster to operate than kafaka, so it is very lightweight.
+Using redis as a carrier for message storage and delivery, it is more convenient and faster to operate than kafaka.
+so it is very lightweight.
 Based on the etcd service discovery between layers, it will be much more convenient when expanding and deploying.
 Due to the cross-compilation feature of go, it can be run on various platforms quickly after compilation.
-The gochat architecture and directory structure are clear, and the project also provides docker one-click to build all environment dependencies, which is very convenient to install.
+The gochat architecture and directory structure are clear.
+And the project also provides docker one-click to build all environment dependencies, which is very convenient to install.
 ```

 ### Architecture design